 When it comes to power sanders for your woodworking plans, you really have three choices:

-Each have advantages and disadvantages, but for this conversation, let's focus on the sheet sander.
+Each has advantages and disadvantages, but for this conversation, let's focus on the sheet sander.

 How Does a Sheet Sander Work?